MY BELOVED FRIXOS.

 I was still mourning the loss of my dear Liebchen, a toy German Shepard, who was tragically killed, trying to get away from a group of kids tormenting her, the day before the fourth of July , with fireworks, when I decided to save a life.

 So, I went to the Santa Clara Humane Society, but none of those unfortunate animals could come close to my Liebchen.
 As I was leaving, this gentleman and his crying little daughter were coming in to surrender this ferocious looking dog.
 I stepped aside to let them pass, not knowing what the dog may do.
 The dog stopped, looked in my direction, and began coming toward me wagging his tail.
 Very cautiously, I put my hand out to pet him.
 And that was the humble beginning of a wonderful fifteen-year companionship, for both of us.

 Frixos was an impressive-looking one-year-old 118 lb.
-German-Shepherd—with a touch of Collie in him--according to the vet—with the best physical and personality traits of both (?) breeds.
-He had the bark and the elegant looks of his German-Shepherd parent and the tenderness of a Collie, but fearless and highly protective.
+German-Shepherd with the best physical and personality traits a dog can have.
+He had the bark and the elegant looks of a German-Shepherd and the tenderness of a Collie, but fearless and highly protective.
 He was blessed with a playful disposition, a beautiful coat, a perfect set of gleaming white teeth, and a bark that made the walls of the house shiver.

 Our favorite playtime activity was playing "Inspector Clouseau."
 That is, hide-and-pounce.
 Most of the times ... he won!
 But despite his size and mischievousness, he never caused any damage or harm to me or to anyone else.

 He had a healthy and happy life.
 But old age eventually caught up with him, suddenly!
 And after a short illness I lost a loyal friend and a tireless playmate.
 I still miss him very much.